Odeya Rush: Acting

 In 2015, Rush played Ashley Burwood, niece of Johana Burwood (played by Sarah Hyland), in the comedy film See You in Valhalla.
 Rush's next role was the female lead in the film Goosebumps, based on the R. L. Stine's popular book series.
 Rush played Hannah Fairchild, the "daughter" of R. L. Stine (portrayed by Jack Black), who teams up with her neighbor to fight the Goosebumps monsters.

 In 2016, Rush completed filming the satirical comedy film Dear Dictator, in which she starred with Michael Caine and Katie Holmes.
 She was also cast as Ella Hatto, opposite Sam Worthington, in action-thriller film The Hunter's Prayer directed by Jonathan Mostow.

-In 2017, she had a supporting role in Greta Gerwig's Lady Bird; Rush was nominated along with the rest of the cast for numerous awards.
-The film earned five Academy Award nominations, including Best Picture.
+In 2017, she had a supporting role in Greta Gerwig's Lady Bird, which received numerous best ensemble and cast award nominations.
 In that same year, she also starred in The Bachelors with J. K. Simmons.

 In 2021, Rush played the title role in her first Hebrew-language Israeli drama series, Baalat HaChalomot, and, in the following year, she played Macy in the comedy-drama film Cha Cha Real Smooth and River in the supernatural horror film Umma.